East Stour

 Stour Row

-Stour Row is a village situated beside Duncliffe Hill 3 miles (4.8 km) southwest of Shaftesbury.
+Stour Row is situated beside Duncliffe Hill 3 miles (4.8 km) southwest of Shaftesbury.
 It lies within the parish of the neighbouring village of Stour Provost.
 Stour Row has approximately 150 houses and 300 residents.
-It has a village hall, which is used to run regular social events.
-Today it has few other amenities, but it had a petrol station, pub and shop prior to the early 1980s.
+It has a village hall which is used to run regular social events.
+Today it has few other amenities but it had a petrol station, pub and shop prior to the early 1980s.
 It has a church, All Saints, which was built in 1868 but which has now closed due to falling congregation numbers.
 The last service was held in the church on 15 October 2015.
 Stour Row lies within the SP7 postcode area on the edge of the Blackmore Vale.

 Todber